 In January 2010, the FASB issued an Accounting Standards Update (ASU) No. 2010-06, "Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements."
 The updated guidance requires new disclosures to separately disclose the amounts of significant transfers in and out of Levels 1 and 2 fair value measurements and describe the reasons for the transfers; and in the reconciliation for fair value measurements using significant unobservable inputs (Level 3), a reporting entity should present separately information about purchases, sales, issuances and settlements.
 The updated guidance also clarifies existing disclosures related to the level of disaggregation and disclosures about inputs and valuation techniques.
-The new disclosures and clarifications of existing disclosures about purchases, sales, issuances and settlements in the rollforward of activity in Level 3 fair value measurements.
+The new disclosures and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the rollforward of activity in Level 3 fair value measurements.
 Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods with those fiscal years.
 The application of ASU 2010-06 did not have a material impact on the Company's unaudited condensed consolidated financial statements.